arun-gupta/sqlite-mcp-server/README.md

 # SQLite MCP Server

 A Model Context Protocol (MCP) server that provides SQLite database operations through a standardized interface.
 This server allows AI assistants and other MCP clients to interact with SQLite databases using a set of predefined tools.
+Includes an optional HTTP wrapper for easy testing and development.

 ## Features